syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/Events.md

 ---
-layout : post
+layout: post
-title : Events in Syncfusion RadialMenu control for Xamarin.Android description : Learn how to perform events like navigating, opening, navigated, opened, center button tapped and when the center button back has been tapped in SfRadialMenu. platform : Xamarin.Android control : SfRadialMenu documentation : ug
+title: Events in Syncfusion RadialMenu control for Xamarin.Android
+description: Learn how to perform events like navigating, opening, navigated, opened, center button tapped and when the center button back has been tapped in SfRadialMenu.
+platform: Xamarin.Android
+control: SfRadialMenu
+documentation: ug
 ---

 # Events